schnecki/experimenter/README.md

-# Experimenter
+# Experimenter: Scientific experiments made easy

 This package can be used to run experiments and repetitions of these that are then evaluated and a report generated.
-The user can specify parameters, which span a set of experiment instances that are automatically run and continuously saved to the database, s.t. they can be resumed on the same or other PCs.
+The user can specify parameters, which span a set of experiment instances that are automatically run and continuously saved to a PostgreSQL database, s.t. they can be resumed on the same or other PCs.
 The design allows to run different experiment instances on different PCs at the same time.
 Thus it efficiently distributes work.

 All random generators are repeated for the experiments.
 Thus, all (evaluation) replications use the same standard number generator, Even after a crash and restart of the experiment on a different